ishakarki/MyCloset/checkpoints/Homework3.md

 11/1-11/7
 - Start implementing the HTML and work on CSS for better User Interface Design
 - Present clothing onto webpage (CHANGE: added task to test out if pictures are presented well onto our page, before we start implementing the generation of outfits)
-- Vananh: work on CSS
+- Vananh: work on CSS:
+  - Figure out how the outfits will be displayed onto the website
+  - Figure out how to display the full closet
 - Isha: create better graphics/interface w/CSS - create a nicer logo, possibly animated?
   - to work on for both: try and "modernize" the UI using something similar to Bootstrap, test how the site looks from a mobile view (i.e. making the window size smaller), test  pictures' display

 11/15-12/21
 - Connect Frontend and Backend, publish site
+  - Make sure that backend is responding well to the frontend request
+  - if have time, use github.io to publish
 - Knowledge: Integration Layer, publishing
+  - Learning more about sending in user request to display information
+  - Figuring out ways we can publish the website
 - Test our classes with our actual clothing pictures (CHANGE: added task, we want to get this done earlier to make sure we have enough time to work around errors)
-- Vananh: Make sure frontend and backend work nicely
+- Vananh: Make sure frontend and backend work nicely and CSS
   - do the correct images come out? do the buttons link to right pages?
+   - Figure out how the user will interact with the website: buttons request
 - Isha: User upload
   - implement user upload, where user can upload their own images to add to the database